staxrip/staxrip/README.md

 - If the latest release version does not resolve your problem, please use the [Issue Tracker](https://github.com/staxrip/staxrip/issues).
 You need to be as precise as possible using the Issue Tracker template when opening a thread in it.

 ### **Usage questions**
+- Feel free to join in the [StaxRip Community on Discord](https://discord.gg/uz8pVR79Bd), where you can chat and share knowledge with us and other StaxRip users.
-- Usage questions can be asked on the *StaxRip threads* on
+- Usage questions can also be asked on the *StaxRip threads* on
   - [VideoHelp](https://forum.videohelp.com/threads/369913-StaxRip-support-thread)
   - [Doom9](https://forum.doom9.org/showthread.php?t=172068)
-- Also feel free to join in the StaxRip users chat on [Discord](https://discord.gg/rRn7vGU).

 # Download